pfheatwole/thesis/source/canopy_geometry.rst

   not clear that "scale, position, orientation" are fundamentally a group.
   **Counterpoint**: Gudmundsson says wing design is about designing two 2D
-  components: the *planform* and the *profile*, so I guess his idea of "planform" matches my idea of a chord surface.]]
+  components: the *planform* and the *profile*, so I guess his idea of "planform" sort of matches my idea of a chord surface, except that the chord surface is more like a 2D manifold in 3D (it's not restricted to a plane).]]

 .. figure:: figures/paraglider/geometry/wing_sections2.svg